Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	10. Kind of person most protected:  Automotive fans and racers.
 5. Stasis Controller
 	1. Mechanism proposal:  This technology is a straightforward joke about a real yet productive method: it's about the controlled use of entropy to achieve productive aims.
 That's it!
 It's just about using slow processes to achieve better results in agriculture, chemistry, and ecology.
+	2. Narrative indicator:  Where the "infrastructure" of "a stasis controller" is set up, preserved foods are more common, as are hardwood forests, and the stores are better stocked with imperishable goods that don't need to move quickly to be profitable.
-	2. Bureaucratic waste analysis:  As society includes more people who love jobs where they get to take their time with everything, it takes longer and longer for the paperwork to get done.  ...still, I rate this as 'pure', because it only gets pathetic rather than destructive.
+	3. Bureaucratic waste analysis:  As society includes more people who love jobs where they get to take their time with everything, it takes longer and longer for the paperwork to get done.  ...still, I rate this as 'pure', because it only gets pathetic rather than destructive.
 Serene as a stilled pond, and just as inactive.
-	3. Utopic rating:  5/5
+	4. Utopic rating:  5/5
-	4. Kind of person most protected:  Cheesemakers.
+	5. Kind of person most protected:  Cheesemakers.
 6. Branching Facility
 	1. Mechanism proposal:  The literally described mechanism of duplicating people should be physically possible at some level of technology.
 The literalist interpretation is viable here, and can remain viable even if the achronal nature of Beyonders is not granted a similar literalist interpretation.
 I'll call this the Separatist interpretation.
 	2. Mechanism proposal:  A one-party consent method of reproduction that preferentially reproduces the most trusting people in society..?
 Hm, that sounds a lot like rape.
 I'll call this the Unionist interpretation.